yai333/Gatsby-Site-Auto-depoyment-with-CircleCI/README.md

 This is a sample uses CircleCI Restful API trigger and Github push trigger Gatsby site build and deploy to S3 continuously

-1.  **Install Gatsby Cli as development dependencies **
+1.  **Install Gatsby Cli as development dependencies**

-    CircleCi can use the Gatsby CLI `node_modules/.bin/gatsby` to create a new site, specifying the blog starter.
+    CircleCI will need to use Gatsby CLI node_modules/.bin/gatsby to rebuild static site.

     ```sh
     npm install --save-dev gatsby-cli